mounchiliu/IndividualProject/README.md

   -> changed to

-  Find matches using optical flow between the left and right images.
+  Find matches using optical flow between the left and right images and consecutive frames.
 Then match them in a circle.